Leicester North

 Looking south over the buffer stops of Leicester North station towards the approach road.
 The track originally carried on here leading on to an embankment.

 Following the footpath across the bridge over the Outer Ring Road, looking south.
 The embankment carrying the railway was parallel to this bridge and is marked by the lighter green area on the far side of the road, with a circular pattern of stone blocks.
+Note that in 2015 the pattern of stone blocks was hidden by the growing vegetation.

 The junction of the approach road to Leicester North station can just be seen at bottom right.

-Thurcaston Road
+Remains of Thurcaston Road bridge, GCR

 The only remains of the brick bridge across Thurcaston road, looking North West towards Thurcaston (this road is now cut by the new course of the Outer Ring road).